joseph-flinn/site/frontend/posts/hammer-arch-pattern.md

 In addition to the benefits of the design decisions for the different layers, this overall design allows for future application scalability as well.
 What if the project wants to add a mobile app in addition to the web client?
 Mobile apps are just compiled static code.
 This pattern can easily be horizontally expanded to support the mobile app constraint.
-What if micro services are needed to scale the human/team part of the engineering organization?
+What if microservices are needed to scale the human/team part of the engineering organization?
 This pattern supports the horizontal expansion of services as needed.